KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 # Styling

-This article describes the KeyboardKit styling engine and how to use it.
+This article describes the KeyboardKit styling engine.

 KeyboardKit uses ``KeyboardStyle`` types to style various views.
 For instance, a ``KeyboardStyle/InputCallout`` style can be used to style ``InputCallout`` views.